NBA Power Rankings Heading into 2017 All-Star Game

 "I'll rest when I retire," James told reporters.
 "As long as I'm in the lineup, we've got a chance."

-Cleveland went 3-0 this week while scoring 123 points per 100 possessions.
+#FactsOnly: Cleveland went 3-0 this week while scoring 123 points per 100 possessions.

 Sure, Toronto adding Ibaka matters, and yes, the Celtics and Wizards are rising.
 But with James showing verve like he did this past week—averaging 25.3 points, 9.3 assists and 5.8 rebounds per game while whipping the pass of the year through Andrew Wiggins' legs to find a cutting Derrick Williams—it's hard to get too concerned.